- Rosacea is an inflammatory skin disorder characterized by facial flushing, visible red blood vessels, thickened skin, and papules or pustules

-- Laser treatments for rosacea are a safe and effective method of treating visible rosacea symptoms.
+- Laser treatments are a safe and effective means of reducing these symptoms

-- Treatment options include erbium YAG lasers, pulsed-dye lasers and CO2 lasers.
+- Options include erbium: YAG lasers, pulsed-dye and CO2 lasers

-- Results of laser treatment for rosacea can last as long as three to five years.
+- Results can last as long as 3–5 years

-Laser treatments for rosacea are an effective, safe method of addressing rosacea symptoms like red, thickened skin and visible blood vessels.
-Laser treatments are generally considered safe and can be used in combination with other treatment methods to control rosacea symptoms.
+Laser treatments for rosacea are a safe, effective method of addressing red, thickened skin and visible blood vessels.
+These treatments are generally considered safe and are typically combined with other methods to control rosacea symptoms.

 What Is Rosacea?